Choosing the Right eCommerce Platform

 Shopify also features an extensive list of dedicated apps for individual features, you can install them on your store for various purposes such as increased conversion rate, email marketing, SEO, and other terminologies.

 Unlike Etsy and Shopify, WooCommerce requires a lot of steps to get started.
 This includes domain name, hosting, theme, and plugins.
-And in case, if you’re a first-time user then you’ll have trouble building your website.
+And in case you’re a first-time user, then you’ll have trouble building your website.

 However, WooCommerce is extremely flexible when it comes to management.
 There are tons of third-party services and extensions you can use, not to mention a large community of users available for your help online.